Every MONSTA X song ranked in order of greatness

 ‘Newton’ (2017)

-The group’s special summer song of 2017 brings together warm, carefree road trip vibes with the effervescence of love.
-The lyrics are sweet without being too cloying (“Even the ocean sends waves towards you”), and was even brought back into prominence in late-2020 when it was featured in the fifth episode of K-drama Tale of the Nine Tailed.
+The group’s special summer song of 2017 brings together warm, carefree road trip vibes with the effervescence of love, with lyrics that are sweet without being too cloying (“Even the ocean sends waves towards you”).
+It was even brought back into prominence in late-2020 when it was featured in the fifth episode of K-drama Tale of the Nine Tailed.

 ‘Gravity’ (2017)